-4.3.5 False information during emergencies
+4.3.5 Respond to false information and rumours

-Case studies on the use of social media during emergencies suggests that issues of information quality arise, both intentionally (false rumours, etc.) and unintentionally (misinformation or misleading information) [SJCD+16].
+Case studies on the use of social media during emergencies suggest that issues of information quality arise, both intentionally (false rumours, etc.) and unintentionally (misinformation or misleading information) [SJCD+16].
 An occurring emergency increases the risk for spreading misinformation and it becomes important for emergency services to provide information and quickly react to misinformation.